-A while back, a good friend sent me a feature drama project to review.
+A few years back, a good friend sent me a feature drama project to review.
 I took a look at the project and let him know that unless he got some serious star talent in the film, the prospects for selling it would be limited.
 This is because independently produced dramas can be a tough sell, even with star talent.

 Finding Film Genres That Sell